J. K. Institute of Applied Physics and Technology

-This institute is older than any of the IITs.
-Its foundation stone was laid by Jawaharlal Nehru on April 14, 1949 and was formally inaugurated by him on April 4, 1956.
-It was named after J.K as the J. K. Trust contributed for the construction of the complete building structure.
-The department is a pioneer in teaching and research of electronics, communication and computer science in the country today.
+Its foundation stone was laid by Jawaharlal Nehru on April 14, 1949, and was formally inaugurated by him on April 4, 1956.
+It was named after J.K. as the J. K. Trust contributed to the construction of the complete building structure.

-The department conducts courses in the fields of Electronics & Communication and Computer Science leading up to the degrees of the Bachelor of Technology, Master of Technology and Master of Science.
+The department conducts courses in the fields of Electronics & Communication and Computer Science leading up to the degrees of the Bachelor of Technology, Master of Technology, and Master of Science.
 These courses have been designed to meet the current challenging demands of the nation.